-David W. Chang, M.D., is professor in the Department of Surgery at The University of Chicago Medicine.
-He is currently Vice President of the World Society for Reconstructive Microsurgery, and Vice President of the American Society for Reconstructive Microsurgery.
-Dr. Chang specializes in complex microsurgical reconstructive surgery in cancer patients, and has developed a national and international reputation as an expert and an innovator in the field of breast reconstruction and microsurgical treatment of lymphedema.
-He has published more than 120 peer-reviewed research articles in high-impact journals as well as dozens of book chapters.
-He is also a prolific speaker, and has lectured at more than 100 national and international symposiums and meetings, while serving as visiting professor at institutions all over the world.
-Dr. Chang has been named to Best Doctors in AmericaÒ every year since 2001.
+David W. Chang, M.D., is professor in the Department of Surgery and the Chief of the Plastic and Reconstructive at The University of Chicago Medicine.
+He is currently President-Elect of the World Society for Reconstructive Microsurgery, and the past President of the American Society for Reconstructive Microsurgery.
+Dr. Chang specializes in complex microsurgical reconstructive surgery in cancer patients, and has a national and international reputation as an expert, an innovator and a pioneer in the field of surgical treatment of lymphedema and breast reconstruction.
+He has published more than 150 peer-reviewed research articles in high-impact journals as well as dozens of book chapters.
+He is also a prolific speaker, and has lectured at more than 200 national and international symposiums and meetings, while serving as visiting professor at institutions all over the world.
+Dr. Chang has been named to Best Doctors in America every year since 2001.
 He is on the editorial board of numerous leading medical journals including the Plastic and Reconstructive Surgery.
 He is a recipient of the Godina Traveling Fellowship from ASRM in 2005.
 Dr. Chang is a board examiner for American Society of Plastic Surgery since 2008.

 I very got lymphdema in my hand and fingers since 2 months as a result of left breast cancer mastectomy, there were 20 nodes removed I started to face it just aftery radiation finished, l just read about the transplant surgery, is it possible and doable operation, can't stand my life with the lymphdema and I would risk anything to get cured.
 Please advice doctor.

 Lymph node transfer is one of the surgical options that may help with lymphedema.
 I would advice that you visit with a surgeon who have experience in lymphatic surgery to evaluate your situation and discuss options.